 If you feel like a nobody, you can choose to feel that way but here are the facts.
 The facts are you are understood completely by God and He wants to lay His hand upon you to bless your life and to protect you.
 That’s pretty exciting, isn’t it?

 And I know, you’ve got all those tapes like I had, you had all those childhood experiences, you’ve got all those things that have happened that tell you, “No one would want to do that for me.”
 Yeah, there is.
 One person.
 God would.
-God would.
 So much so that He sent His son, Jesus, to prove how much He loves you.

 But lest you, like David, and like people like me, run from that, look at verses 7 through 12 where we learn that God not only knows everything about us, but God is, get this, pursuing you.
 Isn’t that a wild thought?
 He’s pursuing.
 I mean, He’s after you!
 He’s pursuing you!
 He’s seeking you out!